kope-kope/StormGdocs/README.md

 # Example Requests
 We give sample API calls close to every endpoint using cURL.
 You simply have to insert  your specific values, and you can test the calls from the command line.
 You can [read this article](https://www.baeldung.com/curl-rest) to learn how to use cURL with APIs.

 Not familiar with cURL?
 You can use [Postman](https://www.postman.com/downloads/).
 Postman is a collaboration environment for API development including making HTTP requests.
-Run the [Stormgarden APIs Collection](https://documenter.getpostman.com/view/11930516/TVYF6xeD) in Postman to make testing quicker and easier.
+Run the [DartInvest APIs Collection](https://documenter.getpostman.com/view/11930516/TVYF6xeD) in Postman to make testing quicker and easier.

 # Requests and Responses
 The request and response bodies are formatted in JSON.
 The Content-type for all responses is set to `application/json`.